-Red rectangles indicate 3 arcsecond (~90 m) domains of each coastal community where tsunami inundation is modeled.
-The contour drawn is the zero-meter contour for land elevation underwater landslide in the GOM is considered a potential hazard, the frequency of such events (though not well constrained) is probably quite low based on historical evidence (Dunbar and Weaver 2008) and available data on ages of failures which suggest they were probably active prior to 7000 years ago when large quantities of sediments were emptied into the GOM (ten Brink et al. 2009b).
-However, sediments continue to empty into the GOM, mainly from the Mississippi River, contributing to slope steepening and the increase of fluid pore pressure in sediments which may lead to unstable slopes that can be subsequently triggered to failure by seismic loading (Masson et al. 2006; ten Brink et al. 2009a; Dugan and Stigall 2010; Harbitz et al. 2014).
-In addition, the GOM basin features an almost completely enclosed body of water with a curved coastline that makes even unlikely tsunami events originating inside this confined space potentially hazardous to the entire Gulf Coast.
+Potential tsunami sources for the GOM are local submarine landslides [ten Brink et al., 2009b]; sources outside the GOM are considered a very low threat and may not significantly impact GOM coastal communities or infrastructure [Knight, 2006].
+Although a massive tsunamigenic underwater landslide in the GOM is considered a potential hazard, the frequency of such events (though not well-constrained) is probably quite low based on historical evidence [Dunbar and Weaver, 2008] and available data on ages of failures which suggest they were probably active prior to 7,000 years ago when large quantities of sediments were emptied into the GOM [ten Brink et al., 2009b].
+However, sediments continue to empty into the GOM, mainly from the Mississippi River, contributing to slope steepening and the increase of fluid pore pressure in sediments which may lead to unstable slopes that can be subsequently triggered to failure by seismic loading [Masson et al., 2006, ten Brink et al., 2009a, Dugan and Stigall, 2010, Harbitz et al., 2014].
+In addition, the unique geometry of the GOM basin makes even unlikely tsunami events potentially hazardous to the entire Gulf Coast.
 Waves tend to refract along continental slopes; thus, given the curved geomorphology of the GOM shelf and the concave shape of the coastline, any outgoing tsunami wave could potentially affect the opposite coast in addition to the coast close to the landslide source.